-Chances are you already know a slew of quotes from Ferris Bueller’s Day Off.
-Ferris and his crew were full of insight, sarcasm, youth, and more.
+Chances are, you probably already know some famous Ferris Bueller quotes from Ferris Bueller’s Day Off.
+Ferris Bueller and his crew were full of insight, sarcasm, youth, and more.
 They made us laugh, they made us think, they even taught us how to play hooky from high school.
-Here are some of the best Ferris Bueller quotes that have made the 1986 film Ferris Bueller’s Day Off film so timeless.
+Here are some of the best Ferris Bueller quotes that have made the 1986 film Ferris Bueller’s Day Off so timeless.

 NERD NOTE: Ferris Bueller’s Day Off opened in theaters on June 15, 1986, and grossed $6,275,647 on its opening weekend.
 The film’s budget was only $6,000,000.
 It went on to earn a cumulative worldwide gross of $70,136,369.

-Here’s a great Ferris Buller quote that you probably didn’t know came from this movie.
-Ferris was undoubtedly insightful.
-He dropped this existential bomb on us.
+Here’s the famous Ferris Bueller life quote that you probably didn’t know came from this movie.
+Ferris was very insightful when he dropped this bomb of wisdom on us.
 Hurry up and stitch it on a pillow.

 - Ferris: Life moves pretty fast.
 If you don’t stop and look around once in a while, you could miss it.